chadgeary/nifi/README.md

 Customize the deployment - See variables section below
 ```
-# Change to the project's aws directory in powershell (use ~/nifi/ubuntu/ for ubuntu)
+# Change to the project's aws directory in powershell
-cd ~/nifi/rhel7/
+cd ~/nifi/ubuntu/

 # Open File Explorer in a separate window
-# Navigate to rhel or ubuntu project directory - change \chad\ to your WSL username
+# Navigate to ubuntu project directory - change \chad\ to your WSL username
-%HOMEPATH%\ubuntu-1804\rootfs\home\chad\nifi\rhel7
+%HOMEPATH%\ubuntu-1804\rootfs\home\chad\nifi\ubuntu

 # Edit the nifi.tfvars file using notepad and save
 ```